Gregorij Rožman: Relations with Italians

-Rožman condemned the occupiers twice.
-On 24 October 1941 he wrote a letter to the clergy in which he complained about the devastation of the part of his diocese occupied by the Germans: in it all Church property was confiscated, religious enrollees of both sexes were expelled from their convents and 193 members of secular clergy expelled from 148 parishes and that about 200.000 of his people were without spiritual care.
+Rožman condemned the Axis forces twice.
+On 24 October 1941 he wrote a letter to the clergy in which he complained about the devastation of the part of his diocese annexed by the Germans: in it all Church property was confiscated, religious enrollees of both sexes were expelled from their convents and 193 members of secular clergy expelled from 148 parishes and that about 200,000 of his people were without spiritual care.

 On 26 September 1942, Rožman handed Grazzioli a memorandum, in which he criticized Italian means and proposed facilitating measures in 20 points.
 Grazzioli was furious and told him that if Rožman were not a bishop, he would have had him arrested.
 Rožman wanted to condemn Italians from the pulpit, but during his visit to Rome in May 1942 the Pope advised him not to do so because the Italians would detain him in Italy and he would be unable to help the people of Ljubljana.